drufball/yosai/_posts/2019-02-09-collateral.md

 Mamoru stepped forward from behind Chiyoko.
 His fists were clenched, his knuckles white.
 “My mother was killed by Tsukuyomi.
 She sent him aid and he repaid that with death.
 If our town is protected, I have no issue hunting that beast.”

 The corner of Chiyoko’s mouth twisted down.
 She could bow, but she couldn’t fully keep the anger from her voive.
-“Yes, we /wanted/ nothing to do with your fight.
+“Yes, we *wanted* nothing to do with your fight.
 But yesterday you took the luxury of that position away from us.
 I won’t pretend I’m signing up full of fanatic zeal.
 But if it saves our town, I’ll do what I have to.”
 She stood and put a hand on Mamoru’s shoulder.
 The two locked eyes for a moment.
 “And we do have a debt to pay.”

 Yoshinobu turned to Seiji and Katsumi.
 “A 6-tailed slayer’s mark, you said?”
 Seiji nodded.
 “And what of the boy?”